RaspAP/raspap-docs/docs/manual.md

 # Manual installation

-These steps apply to the latest release of Raspbian (currently [Buster](https://www.raspberrypi.org/downloads/raspbian/)), Debian and Armbian.
+These steps apply to the [latest release of RaspAP](https://github.com/billz/raspap-webgui/releases/), [Raspberry Pi OS Lite](https://www.raspberrypi.org/software/operating-systems/#raspberry-pi-os-32-bit), Debian and Armbian.
 Notes for previous versions, Ubuntu Server 18.04 TLS and 19.10 are provided, where applicable.
-Please refer to [this](https://github.com/billz/raspap-webgui#supported-operating-systems) regarding operating systems support.
+Please refer to [this](/#compatible-operating-systems) regarding operating systems support.

-Start off by following the [project prerequisites](https://github.com/billz/raspap-webgui#prerequisites), updating your kernel, firmware and packages to their latest versions:
+Start off by following the [project prerequisites](/#quick-start), updating your kernel, firmware and packages to their latest versions:

 ```
 sudo apt-get update